Has Technology Taken Over Your Home?

 — KATHI LIPP, author of I Need Some Help Here: Hope for When Your Kids Don't Go According to Plan and 21 Ways to Connect with Your Kids

-"Growing Up Social is a must-read for wisdom to maximize the positives and minimize the negatives of life and love in the ever-changing digital world."
+"Screen Kids is a must-read for wisdom to maximize the positives and minimize the negatives of life and love in the ever-changing digital world."

 — PAM AND BILL FARREL, co-directors of Love-Wise; authors of Men Are Like Waffles, Women Are Like Spaghetti and 10 Best Decisions a Parent Can Make